What is digital transformation for small businesses?

 FAQs on digital transformation

-Here are answers to some common questions small businesses have about digital transformation.
+Find answers to common questions about digital transformation for small businesses.

 What's the difference between digital transformation and digitisation?

-Digitisation is simply converting something from analogue to digital, like scanning a paper invoice to create a PDF.
-Digital transformation is much broader; it's about using digital technology to fundamentally change how your business operates and delivers value to customers.
+Digitisation converts something from analogue to digital, like scanning a paper invoice to create a PDF.
+Digital transformation is broader and uses digital technology to fundamentally change how your business operates and delivers value to customers.

 How long does digital transformation take for a small business?

-There is no set timeline.
-You can see benefits from small projects in a few weeks, while bigger changes may take a year or more.
-Start small and build momentum.
+Timelines vary based on your business needs.
+Small projects can show benefits in a few weeks, while larger changes may take a year or more.
+Start small and build momentum as you go.

 Do I need to transform my whole business at once?

-You do not need to transform your whole business at once.
-The most successful changes happen step by step.
-Start with one process or department, learn from the experience, and then apply those lessons to other areas.
+You can transform your business step by step.
+The most successful changes happen gradually.
+Start with one process or department, learn from the experience and apply those lessons to other areas.

 What's the most important part of a successful digital transformation?